 The Act makes provisions about slavery, servitude and forced or compulsory labour and about human trafficking, including provision for the protection of victims.
 In accordance with the Act, this statement articulates our policies and practices around recognising and preventing human trafficking and slavery in the global supply chain.

-General Dynamics United Kingdom Limited is committed to maintaining and improving systems and processes to avoid complicity in human rights violations related to our own operations, our supply chain, and our products.
-General Dynamics UK realises that slavery and human trafficking can occur in many forms, such as forced labour, child labour, domestic servitude, sex trafficking, and workplace abuse.
-Therefore, throughout this disclosure we use the terms “slavery and human trafficking” to encompass these various forms of coerced labour.
+General Dynamics UK is committed to maintaining and improving systems and processes to avoid complicity in human rights violations related to our operations, supply chain, and products and services.
+General Dynamics UK recognises that slavery and human trafficking can occur in many forms, such as forced labour, child labour, domestic servitude, sex trafficking, and workplace abuse.
+Therefore, throughout this Statement we use the terms “slavery and human trafficking” to encompass these various forms of coerced labour.